apache/pulsar/site/docs/latest/functions/quickstart.md

 ## Prerequisites

-In order to follow along with this tutorial, you'll need to have [Maven](https://maven.apache.org) installed.
+In order to follow along with this tutorial, you'll need to have [Maven](https://maven.apache.org/download.cgi) installed on your machine.

 ## Run a standalone Pulsar cluster

-In order to run our Pulsar Function, we'll need to run a Pulsar cluster locally.
+In order to run our Pulsar Functions, we'll need to run a Pulsar cluster locally first.
 The easiest way to do that is to run Pulsar in {% popover standalone %} mode.
-The following steps will enable you to get Pulsar running:
+Follow these steps to start up a standalone cluster:

 ```bash
 $ wget https://github.com/streamlio/incubator-pulsar/releases/download/2.0.0-incubating-functions-preview/apache-pulsar-2.0.0-incubating-functions-preview-bin.tar.gz